 The next question is:

-What’s the difference between Social Listening and monitoring?
+What’s the difference between social listening and social media tracking?

 These are the main differences: